eyedeekay/i2p-browser-for-cheaters/README.md

 Pretty soon, it seems that TBB may only work over the Unix socket, so I'll need to deal with that.
 If I do something with the Control Port and i2pControl, then I'll have to do that too.
-Fortunately, it's easy.
+Fortunately, it's ~~easy~~ as far as I know, already dealt with, as the socket to be used can be configured by the script now.
+To use a socket, run the script like this:

+        ./setup-i2p-browser.sh "$path_to_browser" socket "$desired_socket_path"

 I'm not at all sure what i2p's plans for HTTPS are yet, but I'm aware of some.
 I don't change the NoScript configuration and frankly, There is plenty I could